 In the following chapters, you will find more information on how to create custom channels.

 Please Note: All of the channels listed here are visible in every platform, regardless of whether Discover, Coach & Share is enabled or not.
 In these channels, only courses and learning plans in which the learner is enrolled will appear within the channels for a given learner unless the Show courses where users can self-enroll in channels setting in the Channels tab of the platform Advanced Settings menu is enabled (see the Self-Enrolling into Courses from Channels chapter of this article for more details).

 To create and manage channels, access your platform as the Superadmin, reach the Admin Menu, then select the Channels item from the E-Learning section.
 Remember that only Superadmins are in charge of creating and managing channels.

-This is the main page of the Channels Management, listing all of the available channels in your platform in the table of the Channels tab, all the info about the assets shared in your platform in the Assets tab, and all of the experts with the channels assigned to them in the Experts & Channels tab.
+This is the main page of Channels Management, listing all of the channels available in your platform in the table of the Channels tab, all the info about the assets shared in your platform in the Assets tab, and all of the experts with the channels assigned to them in the Experts & Channels tab.

 Let’s start by describing the Channels tab of the page.